We are currently reviewing our training offerings. Contact us with any enquiries.

 We provide high quality, low cost training to public sector officers across Queensland to help improve fairness in public administration.
-We can deliver training via the webinar collaboration tool of your choice.
-Zoom, Microsoft Teams and GoToWebinar are popular options.
-For further information, see the training booklet (PDF 543KB).
+Delivery mode may include virtual and/or face to face as approved and is subject to change.
+For further information, see the training booklet (PDF 564.4KB).

 Our training covers topics such as the principles of good and ethical decision-making, how to effectively manage complaints and the importance of recordkeeping.
 Courses available: